pydata/xarray/doc/time-series.rst

 Time series data
 ================

-A major use case for xray is multi-dimensional time-series data.
+A major use case for xarray is multi-dimensional time-series data.
-Accordingly, we've copied many of features that make working with time-series data in pandas such a joy to xray.
+Accordingly, we've copied many of features that make working with time-series data in pandas such a joy to xarray.
 In most cases, we rely on pandas for the core functionality.

 .. ipython:: python